Introduction-to-Programming-OSOWSKI/Calculator/README.md

 # **Calculator**

 ## **Assignment Description**
 Create a method named calculate() that allows the user to add, subtract, multiply, or divide two numbers.
-Calculate should take three parameters- String operation, int x, int y.
-The calculate() method should return a float.
+Calculate should take three parameters- String operation, float x, and float y.

 ## **Example**
->Would you like to add, subtract, multiply, or divide?
-subtract
-Please enter the first number
-85
-Please enter the second number
-21
-The answer is 64
+>calculate("add", 5, 5)
+10

+>calculate("subtract", 10, 10)
+0

+>calculate("multiply", 10, 10)
+100

+>calculate("divide", 10, 10)
+1

 ## **Limitations**
+1 method
+1 if
-0 if statements
+2 else if
-1 methods
+1 else

 ## **Hints**
-Use a switch statement in the calculate method
-Use a Scanner object to get user input
+You cannot compare two strings with ==.
+You must use *string1*.equals(*string2*) to compare two strings.

 ## **Concepts**
-Methods, Operators, Scanner, String, int, float, switch
+Methods, Operators, String, float, if/else

 ---